The Homeownership Program

 The most important people in the Habitat NOVA community are the families we serve.
 Since 1990, we have helped people invest in themselves and their communities through affordable homeownership.

-In accordance with Federal Fair Lending Laws, Habitat NOVA does not maintain a waiting list of applicants and does not discriminate on the basis of race, color, national origin, religion, sex, handicap, or familial status.
+In accordance with Federal, State, and Local Fair Lending Laws, Habitat NOVA does not maintain a waiting list of applicants and does not discriminate on the basis of race, color, national origin, religion, sex, disability, familial status, elderliness, source of funds, sexual orientation, gender identity, military status or marital status.
 The number of applicant households approved for Habitat NOVA home ownership is driven by the availability of developed properties.
-We invite interested applicants to apply during an application cycle.
-NOTE: We do not accept applications on a rolling basis.

 How Does it Work?